Washington State Off-Grid Laws: An In-Depth Guide

 RVs and Tiny Homes

-Living in an RV, mobile home or tiny home in Washington State is legal.
-Compared to other states, Washington actually has some progressive laws designed to protect people who choose to live in these homes.
+Living in an RV, mobile home, or tiny home in Washington State is legal.
+Compared to other states, Washington has some progressive laws designed to protect people who choose to live in these homes.

-Washington State law defines RVs, mobile homes and tiny homes on wheels as “manufactured homes.”
-Under laws SB 6593 and EHB 1227, cities and counties are required to treat them the same as other types of homes: they cannot be banned in zoning laws.
+Washington State law defines RVs, mobile homes, and tiny homes on wheels as “manufactured homes.”
+Under laws SB 6593 and EHB 1227, cities and counties must treat them the same as other types of homes: they cannot be banned in zoning laws.

 However, the law doesn’t prevent cities and counties from creating restrictions.
 For example, you may only be able to live in a mobile home if it is: